Key questions to ask when inquiring about child care.

 How much is child care tuition?

 Our rates vary by location and your child’s age.
-We have weekly and daily rates (with a 2 day minimum) for Infant, Toddler, Preschool/PreK, and School Age.
-Please contact us and we will be happy to go over the options with you, call 401-475-7707, email email@example.com, or schedule a tour at your preferred location.
+We have weekly and daily rates for Infant, Toddler, Preschool/PreK, and School Age.
+Please contact us and we will be happy to go over the options with you or you can schedule a tour at your preferred location.

 What should I do next if there is no space available for my child?